 Trains at Hung Hom

-There are regular trains to Guangzhou, Donguan and Shenzhen as well as other parts of Guangdong.
+There are regular trains to Guangzhou, Donguan, and Shenzhen as well as other parts of Guangdong.
 There are trains to Beijing and Shanghai on alternate days.
 You can find more details in the ticketing section below.

-Tickets at Hung Hom Station – getting to China
+Tickets at Hung Hom Station – Getting to China

 Tickets to Guangzhou and other destinations in Guangdong can be bought on the day at Hung Hom station (you will need to show a valid Chinese visa).
 Trains are frequent, at least hourly, and rarely full unless it is rush hour on a Friday.
 You can also purchase tickets online via the English language MTR website.

 Tickets to Beijing and Shanghai are a little trickier.
 You’ll need to book at least a couple of days in advance.
 Trains can sometimes be full, especially during holidays.
 Tickets can be purchased from Hung Hom Station, or from travel agents in the city, such as China Travel Service (CTS).
-You can find out more in our articles.

 Restaurants at Hung Hom Station